On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

 \subsection{Acknowledgments}

 I would like to thank my thesis advisor, Vesna Stojanoska, for suggesting this problem for my thesis, and for her guidance and support throughout this project.
 I am also grateful to the other members of my thesis committee, Charles Rezk, Matt Ando, and Jeremiah Heller, for helpful conversations and feedback.
 Thank you to Dominic Culver for many valuable discussions about $BP\2$-cooperations.
-Thank you also to Dylan Wilson for a very informative email about Koszul duality.
+Thank you also to Dylan Wilson, for a very informative email about Koszul duality, and to Paul VanKoughnett and Noah Riggenbach for helpful conversations about $\E_{n}$-commutative algebras.